pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 ## Get Message Reactions (builder pattern)

-Requires Message Persistence.

 Get a list of message actions in a channel.
 Returns actions sorted by action timetoken (ascending).

 ### Method(s)

-To get message actions you can use:

 ```
 `1fetchMessageActions()